Possible spectral irregularities in the AMS-02 positron spectrum: RESULTS DISCUSSION

 In Fig.~\ref{fig:sanity}, we apply the same analytical approach to the electron and antiproton spectra data from AMS-02.
 Consistent with expectations, the analysis yields no indication of spectral anomalies in either the electron or antiproton measurements.
 Specifically, the calculated irregularity estimators for the electron and antiproton spectra are 23.5 and 24.8, against 38 and 26 degrees of freedom, respectively.
 These estimators correspond to p-values of 0.9 for the electron spectrum and 0.5 for the antiproton spectrum, indicating a high probability that any observed fluctuations are consistent with statistical variation rather than indicative of true spectral features.

 Given the current precision of the current AMS-02 data, it is insufficient to conclusively dismiss the hypothesis that dark matter contributes to the observed positron excess.
-Anticipating further data collection, we extend the projection to a 20-year sample size for AMS-02 with the scaling down statistical errors by a factor of $\sqrt{3}$, and assume consistent unfolding errors.
+Anticipating further data collection, we expand the projection to encompass a 20-year sample size for AMS-02, which is roughly three times of the size of the current dataset.
+As a result, we reduce statistical errors by a factor of $\sqrt{3}$, and assume consistent unfolding errors.
+Furthermore, it is viable to improve statistics through modified cut conditions~\cite{ams_cut}.
+Although this method may introduce an overall normalization error, it would not impact the detection of irregularities.
+Therefore, reducing statistical error by $\sqrt{3}$ is a conservative choice.
 For comparison, a set of simulations based on the smooth spectrum is also performed.
 Our analysis is confined to energy points exceeding 100 GeV, a region where numerous pulsar models predict pronounced irregularities.
 As depicted in Figure \ref{fig:above100}, the projections are quite encouraging: a substantial 71\% of the simulated projections yield a $3\sigma$ deviation from those based on the smooth spectral distribution, while 44\% indicate an even more significant $4\sigma$ deviation.
 These findings underscore the potential of extended AMS-02 observations to elucidate the origins of the positron excess.

 Expanding the scope, we incorporate all data points above 20 GeV, with the results presented in Fig.~\ref{fig:porjData}.
 A considerable portion of the simulated data sets manifest marked discrepancies from a smooth spectrum.
 More precisely, 99.8\% of the mock data deviates from a smooth spectrum with a significance level of $3\sigma$, 98.6\% at $4\sigma$, and 92.8\% at $5\sigma$.
-However, this does not imply that the low-energy data will play a decisive role in distinguishing the sources of positron excess in the future.
-The fluctuations in the central values of the current spectrum may decrease as the dataset expands.
+It is noteworthy that the inclusion of low-energy data increases the level of irregularity, and we further elaborate on this observation in Appendix~\ref{app: above100Gev}.